Xan Tyler: Career

 In April 2020, Joyful Noise Recordings named Kramer their 2020 Artist-In-Residence, and simultaneously announced a new partnership with Kramer for the rebirth of his Shimmy Disc label.
 Tyler is Kramer's sole collaborator on "Let It Come Down".
 Their debut LP Songs We Sang In Our Dreams was released on 12 June 2020.

 Tyler released Clarion Call an album with Mad Professor on Ariwa, in July 2021.
-The album received favourable reviews in many publications including Uncut Magazine who described it as 'delicious' and 'extraordinary'.
+The album received favourable reviews including Uncut Magazine who described it as 'delicious' and 'extraordinary'.

-In 2022 Tyler is set to release her first solo album which is being funded by Creative Scotland.
+In 2023 Tyler signed to the Last Night From Glasgow label and released the first single from her solo album, funded by Creative Scotland and produced by Boo Hewerdine.
+The single features a guest vocal from The Delgados' singer Emma Pollock.
+She was based in Scotland.

+"Holding Up Half The Sky", Tyler's debut solo album was released on Last Night From Glasgow on 24th May 2024 in Glasgow.
+It entered the Official Scottish Albums Chart at No.4, the UK Vinyl Chart at No.10 and the Independent Albums Chart at No.12 the following week.
+Each of the twelve songs on the album tell a woman's story.
+One of the songs was inspired by Molly Drake who was Nick Drake's unsung mother.
+Molly and Nick's music was not well known on their lifetimes.
+The song tells of the sadness of a dead man's mother.

 Reviews

 September 2009decbelblog.com "Tyler offers something different for us all.
 Think of a mix between Fiona Apple and Alicia Keys."

 December 2014 from unappreciatedscholars.com: 'Into the Blue has been a wonderful end-of-year discovery.
 Electro-acoustic in all its glory with a great vocal performance.
 Another wonderful infectious work that sticks around in the brain for a long time post-listen.'

 January 2015 from Undercover Rock Life: 'Into The Blue is definitely a good 6 song EP that steps into the land of electro acoustic.
 If, one of my favourite tracks of the EP, is definitely a notable piece of electro-ambient that, I do think, can open the door to a remarkable future.

 June 2020 'On Songs We Sang in Our Dreams, boyish humor blooms into something mature and feminine, thanks largely to the band’s crystalline vocalist, British singer Xan Tyler.'